tensorflow/swift-models/Examples/WordSeg/README.md

 ## Execution

-To train the model using the full datasets published in the paper, run:
+To train the model to accuracy using the full datasets published in the paper, run:

 ```sh
 cd swift-models